 - Add all meatloaf mix ingredients to a large bowl.
 Mix it with your hands just enough to combine all the ingredients.
 Be careful not to overwork the meatloaf mix or it can become dense and tough.

-- Place the meatloaf mix on your prepared sheet tray.
-Pat it evenly into a rectangle that is approximately 2 inches thick.
+- Place the meatloaf mix onto the prepared sheet tray.
+Pat it evenly into a 1 ½ to 2-inch thick rectangle.

-- In a small bowl, mix glaze ingredients, then spread it evenly over the meatloaf.
+- Mix glaze ingredients in a small bowl.
+Spread it evenly over the meatloaf.

-- Cook for 18-20 minutes or until the internal temperature reaches 160.
+- Cook for 18-20 minutes or until the internal temperature reaches 165 degrees.
 Remove the mini meatloaves from the oven and let them rest for 10 minutes.
-They will continue to "cook" and reach the desired internal temperature of ground turkey of 165.

-- Garnish with 2 tablespoons grated Parmesan cheese and 1 tablespoon chopped parsley, if desired.
-Serve warm.
-Or serve cold as a meatloaf sandwich.
+- If desired, serve with 2 tablespoons grated Parmesan cheese and 1 tablespoon chopped parsley.